-On Types C and D buses, a pouch on the front side of the driver's side crash barrier with minimum dimensions of 17 x 12 x 4 inches is required.
-This pouch must be located to the left side of the barrier for types B and C, and to the right side of the barrier for Type D, accessible to the driver from the seated position.
+On Types C and D buses, a pouch on the front side of the driver's side crash barrier with minimum dimensions of $17 \times 12 \times 4$ inches is required.
+This pouch must be located to the left side of the barrier for Type B and C buses, and to the right side of the barrier for Type D buses, accessible to the driver from the seated position.
 It must be made of the same material as the covering on the barrier and have a lid or cover with a latching device such as VelcroTM or snaps.